 Hyatt’s redemption rates are way higher when a hotel is full

-Dining & Spa Awards Get More Valuable
+Dining & Spa Awards Have Become More Valuable

 Specifically, you can redeem World of Hyatt points for US dollar credits towards dining, spa, and in-room purchases.